 - Community engagement activities

-A Stakeholder Advisory Committee composed of local health departments, non-profits, and other community organizations guides the work of RCCOP.
-They provide feedback and insight on program activities.
+A stakeholder advisory committee composed of local health departments, non-profits and other community organizations guides the work of RCCOP, providing insight and feedback for program activities.

-The Office of Cancer Healthy Equity plays a vital role in addressing the inequities that underserved populations can face during their cancer experience by offering non-clinical navigation services to our African American and Hispanic cancer patients, including support to individuals coming from rural areas.
+The Office of Cancer Healthy Equity plays a vital role in addressing the inequities that underserved populations can face during their cancer experience.
+We offer non-clinical navigation services to our African American, Hispanic, rural and adolescent/young cancer patients.

-Our population health navigators provide culturally and linguistically competent navigation services to cancer patients, families, and caregivers to help them overcome health care system and social barriers, facilitating timely access to quality medical and supportive care from diagnosis through their cancer treatment.
+Our population health navigators provide culturally and linguistically competent navigation services to cancer patients, families and caregivers to help them overcome health care system and social barriers, facilitating timely access to quality medical and supportive care from diagnosis across the cancer continuum.
 In addition, research support is delivered through patient education, providing our underserved cancer patients with general information about the role of research in cancer care.

-The tobacco program in the Office of Cancer Health Equity focuses on expanding outreach efforts to underserved areas in our community that have higher tobacco use rates by addressing regional tobacco cessation capacity.
-Tobacco use is the leading modifiable risk factor for cancer and 70% of our priority counties have elevated smoking rates, most having a tobacco use percentage above the national average of 17.1%.
+The Tobacco Program in the Office of Cancer Health Equity focuses on expanding outreach efforts to underserved areas with higher tobacco use rates by addressing regional tobacco cessation capacity.
+Tobacco use is the leading modifiable risk factor for cancer, and 70% of our priority counties have elevated smoking rates, most with a tobacco use percentage above the national average of 17.1%.
 The purpose of this program is to reduce the prevalence of smoking and improve cancer incidence and mortality rates.

 The program serves our communities by:

-- Educating public about the health risks of tobacco and resources to help quit
+- Educating the public about the health risks of tobacco and resources to help quit

 - Building capacity in clinical settings to help improve internal tobacco cessation processes